nrwl/nx/nx-dev/nx-dev/public/documentation/previous/shared/angular-plugin.md

 Building Angular applications within an Nx workspace is similar to building within a vanilla Angular CLI workspace, with a few differences.

+- ESLint is used as the default linter, configurable in the generators section of the workspace configuration.
-- Jest is used as the default unit test runner, configurable in the generators section of the workspace configuration file.
+- Jest is used as the default unit test runner, configurable in the generators section of the workspace configuration.
 - Cypress is used as the default E2E test runner, configurable in the generators section of the workspace configuration.
 - E2E tests are included in a separate project from the Angular application itself.
 - The Nx CLI delegates common commands such as build, serve, test, lint, and e2e to the Angular CLI.